Connecticut Schools Issue Statement Saying Parents Are No Longer Welcome To Have Lunch With Their Children

-The superintendent of Darien, Connecticut schools recently issued a statement in an email that angered the entire community.
+The superintendent of Darien, Connecticut, schools recently issued a statement in an email that angered the entire community.
 The Darien school system announced that parents were no longer allowed to come and visit their children during their lunchtime.
 According to NBC, the new rule was made because too many parents were making cafeteria visits and causing a distraction to other students.

-Darien is a wealthy community that is well known for its top notch schools.
+Darien is a wealthy community that is well known for its topnotch schools.
 Many parents say they chose to live in this particular area because they wanted the opportunity to be involved in their children’s education.
 For some parents, an occasional lunch time visit was a great bonding activity for them and their child.
 Other parents liked to surprise their children on their birthday with a special treat for their lunch.
 Now they are being told these visits are banned altogether.

 After the Darien, Conn., school system banned parents from visiting their elementary schoolers during lunch, a debate has arisen about the role of parents in children's schooling, and what "collaboration" between schools and parents truly means. https://t.co/Drerhs1iWs